Visa requirements for Indian citizens: European Union

+Indian citizens in possession of a valid Multiple Entry Visa from EU Member States in their passport may enter the following country(ies) and gain a visa-on-arrival: Armenia, United Arab Emirates.

-European Union Family Member - Indian Citizens who are travelling with or joining their EU family members in the European Union in a Country other than where their family member is a citizen of does not require a Visa to enter and enjoy the same entry rights and stay, however this would be difficult to prove and as a result, entry could be refused.
+European Union Family Member - Indian Citizens who are traveling with or joining their EU family members in the European Union in a Country other than where their family member is a citizen of does not require a Visa to enter and enjoy the same entry rights and stay, however, this would be difficult to prove and as a result, entry could be refused.

 Visa should be applied for in advance which is usually with no or minimal requirements to meet if the applicant is a family member of an EU Citizen.
 For instance, a person who wants to travel with their spouse to France where their spouse is a Citizen of the Republic of Lithuania should apply for a Schengen Visa in advance or where a person wants to join their Lithuanian spouse who resides in France should also apply for a Schengen Visa in order to prove their right and avoid misconception.
 In most cases, airlines will not permit travel without a visa.

-There is no time limit a family member can stay (indefinite stay), they must just enter before the Visa expires if joining their family or travelling at the same time.
+There is no time limit a family member can stay (indefinite stay), they must just enter before the Visa expires if joining their family or traveling at the same time.
 There are no costs involved either.
 European Union citizens and their Indian family members will need to apply for settled or pre-settled status if they wish continue residing in the UK after 31 December 2020.
 Settled Status can be granted when the applicant has resided in the UK for 5 years and is valid indefinitely.
 In order to maintain settled status, people must visit the UK every 5 years.
 Pre-Settled status is granted when the applicant has resided in the UK for less than 5 years and is valid for 5 years.

-In order to maintain pre-settled status, people must visit the UK every two years.
+In order to maintain pre-settled status, people must visit the UK every 2 years.
 However, applicants would have to meet continuous residence until they reach 5 years if they want to qualify for settled status after 31 December 2020.
 It will not be possible to be granted another pre-settled Visa.

-Schengen Visa (Long Stay) - Holder's of a Valid Long Stay Category D Visa who arrive in the Schengen European country of their Visa and apply for a Residence Card shortly after arriving will be able to use their EU residence permit/ card for travel within the Schengen States, if granted.
+Schengen Visa (Long Stay) - Holders of a Valid Long Stay Category D Visa who arrive in the Schengen European country of their Visa and apply for a Residence Card shortly after arriving will be able to use their EU residence permit / card for travel within the Schengen States, if granted.